rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders.md

 0. From the Google Play Store each user downloads and installs our <a href="#AndroidApp">Android app</a>.

-0. On either platform, the first time you open the app, create an account.
-The app then sends battery condition
-   <a href="#BatteryMetrics">measurements</a> to a
-   <strong>cloud server</strong> in one of several locations around the world. ***

-0. In the app's Preferences,
+0. On either platform, open the mobile app and it begins to collect battery conditions and calculate <strong>usage patterns</strong> to project remaining time and, if plugged in, when a full charge will be achieved. ***

+   If the app knows when you usually <strong>unplug</strong>, it can project your charge levels the rest of your day. ***

+0. The app stores this information until it connects with the same Wi-Fi <strong>router</strong> used by the
+   <strong>receiver</strong> program that
+   retrieves battery information from mobile phones.

+0. For security, <strong>register</strong> your
+   <strong>network credentials</strong>
+   on the same website that sends you the
+   <strong>Black Box</strong>
+   you'll use to manage the "things" that call out to you.

+0. Several <strong>antennas</strong> in the Black Box can communicate with a variety of devices that communicate using different technologies (Wi-Fi, BTLE, ZigBee, 3G, LTE, LoRa).

+0. The Black Box has a <strong>web page</strong>
-   you can control how often measurements are sent. ***
+   for you to <strong>secure communication</strong> with each device and to specify <strong>settings</strong> such as how often measurements are processed, and other perferences. ***

-0. In the app you can also pre-configure the
-   <strong>black box</strong> you'll be getting with
-   secure encryption. ***

-0. Your <a href="#SentryBox">black box</a> is
-   not like a laptop or mobile phone because you leave it constantly plugged in a power outlet and it never goes to sleep. ***
+0. Unlike a laptop or mobile phone, your Black Box is intended to be constantly plugged into an electrical outlet.

-   BTW, we recommend that you use an Uninterruptable Power Supply ***
+   And ideally through an Uninterruptable Power Supply containing a battery. ***

-0. The first time you plug it in, you give it your network password and it downloads the latest software for itself.

-0. Just like a Roku box, you register your device to establish a secure encrypted connection between the cloud and your black box. ***

-0. After you set your mobile phone on the same wi-fi network as the box, you can claim ownership of devices it communicates with.
-   (The box has its own <strong>web server</strong>) ***

-0. You can also configure <strong>preferences</strong> for how the system works. ***

-0. In the box, what we call <strong>receiver</strong> software periodically retrieves data from the cloud.

-0. When conditions and preferences allow, the <strong>Dispatch program</strong>
+0. When conditions and preferences allow, the <strong>Dispatcher program</strong>
-   sends out a signal to IoT devices it can communicate with.
+   sends out a signal to devices it can communicate with.

 0. Notification can start with a <a href="#TextMessage">text message</a>
    to the phone,